Smoke alarms are compulsory and must be installed in every residential building, on or near the ceiling of every storey.

 Regardless of whether you are renting or living in a home that you own, you should:

 - check the smoke alarm is working every month by pressing the test button until the alarm sounds

-- replace smoke alarm battery on an annual basis (or if the battery is lithium, every ten years)
+- replace 9-volt smoke alarm batteries on an annual basis (or if the battery is lithium, replace the smoke alarm unit every ten years).

 - replace the smoke alarm in accordance with manufacturer's specifications – generally after ten years.
 New units have an expiry date located under the battery.

 - replace the battery if your smoke alarm emits a warning sound (a high-pitched single beep every 30 seconds)

 - clean your alarm regularly with a vacuum cleaner to remove particles that will affect smoke alarm performance

 - familiarise yourself with the manufacturer's maintenance guidelines.